Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns movement history for a specific investment position, enumerates transaction types (BUY, SELL, etc.) and output fields.
-It distinguishes from sibling tools like openfinance_list_investments and openfinance_list_transactions by specifying a specific investment position.
+The description clearly states it 'Returns the movement history for a specific investment position' with a specific list of transaction types (BUY/SELL/TAX/INTEREST/AMORTIZATION/TRANSFER).
+It distinguishes from siblings like openfinance_list_transactions by focusing on investment positions and explicitly referencing openfinance_list_investments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.